Liam Smith (footballer, born 1996)

-Liam Smith (born 10 April 1996) is a Scottish footballer who plays as a defender for Dundee United.
-He has previously played for Heart of Midlothian, East Fife, Raith Rovers, St Mirren and Ayr United.
+Liam Smith (born 10 April 1996) is a Scottish footballer who plays as a right-back for St Johnstone.
+He has previously played for Heart of Midlothian, East Fife, Raith Rovers, St Mirren, Ayr United, Dundee United, Cheltenham Town, Grimsby Town and Bohemians.

 Career

 Hearts

 Smith began his career as a youth player at Hillfield Swifts Boys Club, before joining Rangers aged 10.
 Having been released by Rangers aged 14, Smith joined Heart of Midlothian (Hearts).
 Smith signed a 2-year professional contract in July 2014, extending his stay with the club until at least 2016.
 Aged 18 he made his first team debut on 20 August 2014, in the second round of the Scottish Challenge Cup away to Livingston, playing from the start in a 4–1 loss.
 Smith made one more appearance that season before being loaned to Scottish League Two side East Fife until the end of January 2015.
 He made his league debut on 30 August 2014, against East Stirlingshire in a 3–1 win, with his first goal coming against Queen's Park on 20 September salvaging a 2–2 draw.
 Smith's loan deal was later extended until the end of the season.
 In all he made 23 appearances for East Fife, scoring once.

 On his return to Hearts Smith made his Scottish Premiership debut on 18 October, coming on as a 71st-minute substitute against Dundee United at Tannadice Park, replacing Juwon Oshaniwa in a 1–0 win.